 I'm not sure I'll do it ever again, either.

 When I set out to compare the costs of “bridesmaiding” to the costs of “groomsmanning,” I assumed that bridesmaids would spend more on appearances for the ceremony, while groomsmen would spend more on the bachelor party.
-Anecdotally at least, I was proven to be half right.
+I was proven to be half right.
 But in an endeavor like a wedding, are the only costs financial?

 (Side note: Why do I use “bridesmaid” as a verb?
 There is no other word that encompasses the duties of the bride’s wedding party, in the heteronormative tradition.
 A bridesmaid is equal parts hostess, event planner, counselor, negotiator.
 She is a soundboard for the bride, and an occasional punching bag.
-She will be thrown into intimate situations with people she barely knows and dressed as part of a trio of dolls.
+The bridesmaid will be thrown into intimate situations with people she barely knows and dressed as part of a trio of dolls.
 A bridesmaid should really love the bride in order to put up with all of the hassle she receives.)

 I have loved all of my brides, all four of them: Nikki, Anne, Sam and Sarah.
 And they love me, too, or else they wouldn’t have paid me the compliment of asking me to be in their wedding parties.
 I tried to do some financial tallying.
 In hindsight, my brides have been fairly economical in their choices.
 I’ve never encountered the notorious “Bridezilla.”
 My lady friends are thrifty, creative people, and their weddings have been as varied as their personalities.